djowett/collective.jsonify/README.rst

-Main reason for this package lays in complicate dependencies in products which export data from Plone.
-Normaly the only work with Plone 3.0 or higher (or not even with 3.0).
+The main reason for this package lies in the complicated dependencies in other products which export data from Plone.
+Normally these only work with Plone 3.0 or higher (or not even with 3.0).

-Therefore this package provides no major dependency and can be installed in any Plone version.
-Probably it should work also for Plone 1.0, but this was not tested.
-Only dependency is simplejson_.
+Therefore this package has no major dependency and can be installed in any Plone version.
+It probably should work also for Plone 1.0, but this was not tested.
+The only dependency is simplejson_.

-Format in which data is exported is JSON_ in collective.transmogrifier_ friendly format.
-There is also blueprint developed which is laying in collective.jsonmigrator_ package.
+The format in which data is exported is JSON_ in collective.transmogrifier_ friendly format.
+There is also a blueprint developed which is laying in collective.jsonmigrator_ package.

-Package is TESTED_ and DOCUMENTED_.
+Package is DOCUMENTED_.

 :Warning: This product may contain traces of nuts.